Democrats’ massive rewrite of America’s election laws dies in GOP filibuster

 “That’s hardly being silent.
 That’s hardly being on the back bench,” she said.

-She also vowed a full-court press is coming from Mr. Biden, calling voting rights “the fight of his presidency.”
+She also promised a full-court press is coming from Mr. Biden, calling voting rights “the fight of his presidency.”

 “This fight is not over.
 Whatever the outcome today, it will continue,” she told reporters before the vote.

-Mr. McConnell said this week that Democrats intended for the bill to fail as part of a plan to do away with the filibuster, a defining feature of the Senate that allows the minority party exceptional say in which legislation passes.
+Mr. McConnell said this week that Democrats intended for the bill to fail as part of a plan to eliminate the filibuster, a defining feature of the Senate that allows the minority party exceptional say in which legislation passes.

 Democrats, who flexed the filibuster repeatedly when Mr. Trump was in office, now call it a “racist” relic that must be expunged.

-Majority Leader Charles E. Schumer, New York Democrat, complained that Tuesday’s vote meant the bill never even got to the chamber floor for amendments and debate.
+Mr. Schumer, New York Democrat, said Tuesday’s vote meant the bill never even got to the chamber floor for amendments and debate.

-“We just want to debate these things and they won’t even do that because they’re so afraid,” Mr. Schumer said.
+“We just want to debate these things, and they won’t even do that because they’re so afraid,” Mr. Schumer said.
 “It’s not about election integrity.
 It’s about voter suppression.”

-He said the new laws in GOP-led states that limit some of the expansive opportunities for voter registration and casting ballots would disproportionately affect minority voters.
+He said the new laws in Republican-led states that limit some of the expansive opportunities for voter registration and casting ballots would disproportionately affect minority voters.

 “They want to sweep it under the rug because they don’t want Americans to even hear about it,” he said.